 Please visit the College of Graduate Studies' webpage to learn more about the application process, important dates, and selection criteria.

 Federal Teacher Education Assistance for College & Higher Education Grant

 Through the College Cost Reduction and Access Act of 2007, Congress created the Teacher Education Assistance for College and Higher Education (TEACH) Grant Program that provides grants of up to $4,000 per academic year to students who plan to become teachers.
 To learn more, visit the SJSU Financial Aid & Scholarship Office website.

 Golden State Teacher Grant

 The Golden State Teacher Grant Program (GSTG) encourages students to consider earning a teaching credential and teach in a high-need field, at a priority school, in California for four years, within five years after completing a teacher preparation program.
-The California Student Aid Commission (CSAC) will award $20,000 Golden State Teacher Grants to over 4,400 eligible students across California, that are enrolled in a Commission on Teacher Credentialing (CTC) approved teacher preparation program on or after January 1, 2020.
-To learn more, visit the California Student Aid Commission website.
+Typically, the California Student Aid Commission (CSAC) awards $20,000 Golden State Teacher Grants to those in professional development programs for special education teachers.
+To learn more and apply, visit the Golden State Teacher Grant Program website.